Literary-Insights/blog/src/content/blog/Moneyball - Lewis, Michael.txt-1.md

  Here is a summary:

-Last season, David Justice struggled with declining skills as an aging slugger.
+Last season, David Justice struggled with declining skills as an aging slug: ger.
 The Oakland A's signed him for $3.5 million, half of what the Yankees had paid him the previous year, with the Yankees picking up the other half.
 For the A's, Justice represented an experiment to see if a player's skills could maintain their level even as physical abilities declined with age.

 General manager Billy Beane saw the A's front office as conducting experiments on players, reducing them to statistical analyses of their skills rather than considering intangibles.
 Players were vaguely aware the front office guided their actions but didn't know the details of Beane's analytical approach.
 Beane was highly hands-on and involved in strategy, overriding manager Art Howe's control.
 While some veteran players like Randy Velarde disliked Beane's meddling, young stars like Barry Zito appreciated Beane's unorthodox approaches and felt it gave the team a chance at success.